murdock62/klipper/docs/X_Twist_Compensation.md

 This document describes the [x_twist_compensation] module.

-Printer's with a probe that have a probe `y_offset` may give inaccurate probe results due to a twist in the probe's X axis.
-This is common in printer's with designs like the Prusa MK3, Sovol 06 etc and is further described under [probe location bias](Probe_Calibrate.md#location-bias-check).
+Printers with a probe that have a probe `y_offset` may give inaccurate probe results due to a twist in the probe's X axis.
+This is common in printers with designs like the Prusa MK3, Sovol 06 etc and is further described under [probe location bias](Probe_Calibrate.md#location-bias-check).
 It may result in probe operations such as [Bed Mesh](Bed_Mesh.md),